Skip to content

 RunMultipleOptions table

-A table named RunMultipleOptions may be used to configure options for the entire batch of runs.
-It has at least two columns: Name and Value, forming key-value pairs.
+A table named RunMultipleOptions configures options for the entire batch of runs.
+It has at least two columns, Name and Value, forming key-value pairs.

 The following options are supported: